eko3alpha/hollydates/README.md

 - h.NOV
 - h.DEC

 Some holidays like MLK, Labor Day and Thanksgiving fall on floating holidays that are different every year.
-You use this to register them
+You use ```addByOccurrence``` to register them

  **addByOccurrence( name, occurrence, weekDay, month )**